 If you’re not providing value to the conversation, you’ll never reach the ears of anyone influential.

-To become an influencer, you need to be the person people are talking to each other about.
+When trying to become an influencer, remember you need to be the person people are talking to each other about.

 Word of mouth is the most influential element driving purchase decisions today.